deeplearning4j/deeplearning4j/building-neural-net-with-dl4j.md

 Some examples:

-* To generate Binary(0,1) output use a sigmoid activation function on the output layer.
-Output will be between 0, and 1.
-Treat it as probability of 0 or 1.
+* To generate Binary(0,1) output, use a sigmoid activation function on the output layer.
+The output will be between 0 and 1, and should be treated as a probability that the input belongs to either 0 or 1.

-* To generate output of categorical Targets (1 of C coding) use Softmax Activation Function forthe  output layer.
-St the number of output nodes set to number of classes.
-Treat output as probability per label.
+* To generate output of categorical Targets (1 of C coding), use the Softmax Activation Function for the  output layer.
+The number of output nodes to equal number of classes beig categorized.
+Treat output as the probability of an instance of data belonging to each category.

-* To generate Continuous-Valued (bounded range) values use Sigmoid or Tanh Activation (with scaled range of outputs to range of targets).
+* To generate Continuous-Valued (bounded range) values, use Sigmoid or Tanh Activation (with scaled range of outputs to range of targets).

-* To generate positive (no known upper bound) output use  ReLU-family Activation Function, Softplus Activation Function (or use logarithmic normalization to transform to unbounded continuous).
+* To generate positive (no known upper bound) output, use Activation Functions in the ReLU family, Softplus Activation Function (or use logarithmic normalization to transform to unbounded continuous).

 * To generate continuous-valued (unbounded) output, use a Linear Activation Function (equates to no activation function).